RikyIsola/APK-Documents-Provider/README.md

 ## Usage

-Just open the android defsult file manager and on the left panel you should see the apk files section where you can see all your .apk files
+Just open the android default file manager and on the left panel you should see the apk files section where you can see all your .apk files